Skip to main content

 const auth = app.auth({

-persistence: "local", // Remains valid for 30 days until the user explicitly logs out or changes the password
+persistence: persistence: "local", // remains valid for 30 days before the user explicitly logs out or changes the password

 });